NielsLiisberg/command-for-SQL/README.md

 or procedure in SQL ( more precise in SQLCLI).

-Then **CREATE_CL_COMMAND** produces a temporary source where each parameter comes in pairs:
+Then **CREATE_CL_COMMAND** produces a temporary source where each parameter comes in pairs of three:

+### FIRST: ###
-FIRST: a meta parameter - declaring a command constant ( that is not visible when prompting) containing the real name of the parameter in your SQL function or procedure, since CL has the limitation of 10 chars for parameter names.
+The first command constant contains the real name of the parameter in your SQL function or procedure, since CL has the limitation of 10 chars for parameter names.

+Note: ( command constant is not visible when prompting).

+### SECOND: ###
-Then the CL data type and and SQLCLI equivalent - Here we let SQL handle the conversion of data types under the hood, where it is possible, but some like ROW_ID is not supported (yet).
+A meta parameter - declaring a command constant ( that is not visible when prompting) Then the CL data type and and SQLCLI equivalent - Here we let SQL handle the conversion of data types under the hood, where it is possible, but some like ROW_ID is not supported (yet).

+### THIRD: ###
-SECOND: This is a normal parameter description as you will use it in any other command definition, shown when prompting - not magic here.
+This is a normal parameter description as you will use it in any other command definition, shown when prompting.
+The parameter is defined with some extra keywords:

+Pass attribute byte: This gives the runtime CMD4SQL program the possibility to determine if the parameter is passed by the CL program or command line.

+The RTNVAR is set for OUT and INOUT parameters to support that SQL can deliver data back to the calling CL program.

+### Besides parameters: ###

 Also the kind and name of function or procedure are stored, so it knows how and what to call.